blake-mealey/mantle-docs/docs/getting-started.md

 2. Once downloaded, unzip the folder
 3. Copy the `foreman.exe` file to a reusable location.
 I like to put mine in `C:\Programs` (you'll have to create this folder as it's not a default one)
+4. Now we will need to configure your path variable to include both the `foreman.exe` **and** the tools that Foreman will install later.
-4. Add `foreman` to your path so that you can execute it from anywhere on your system.
-Open the start menu and search "Edit the system environment variables."
+   1. To configure your path variable, open the start menu and search "Edit the system environment variables."
 In the dialog that opens, click "Environment Variables..."
-Look for the "Path" variable under "System variables" and edit it.
+Select the "Path" variable under "User variables for <username\>" and click "Edit..."
-   Click "New" to add an entry and enter the path of the _folder_ you put your `foreman.exe` file into (for me it's `C:\Programs`).
+   2. Add `foreman.exe` to your path by clicking "New" to add an entry and enter the path of the _folder_ you put `foreman.exe` into (for me it was `C:\Programs`).
+   3. Add the Foreman `bin` directory to your path by clicking "New" to add an entry and enter `C:\Users\<username>\.foreman\bin` where `<username>` is your Windows username.
+   4. Click "Ok" to save your changes.
 5. Open a terminal and run `foreman --version` to verify it's working

 </TabItem>